The Perfect 3 Days in Buenos Aires Itinerary

 You can enjoy the building's exterior and visit the lobby for free.
 However, a guided tour is highly recommended.
 During the tour, you can take a ride in the building's vintage elevator.
 You'll also be able to take in the view from the rooftop lighthouse.

 Alternatively, you can enjoy the views from the 16th floor without taking a tour by visiting Salon 1923.
 This is Palacio Barolo's cocktail bar and cafe.
-Here you can enjoy a coffee, cocktail, or wine while appreciating the stunning Buenos Aires city views.
+You can enjoy a coffee, cocktail, or wine here while appreciating the stunning Buenos Aires city views.

 A Cultural and Colorful Day in Buenos Aires

-The last day of your Buenos Aires trip will begin underground, exploring the tunnel network of El Zanjón de Granados.
+The last day of this three perfect days in Buenos Aires itinerary will begin underground, exploring the tunnel network of El Zanjón de Granados.
 Once you've thoroughly traversed this underground maze, you'll visit San Telmo.

 San Telmo is the oldest neighborhood in the city and features multiple markets and antique shops.
 It's also a recommended spot to catch a tango show.